popivanova/airlock/rfc/0001-airlock-handshake.md

-# RFC 0001: airlock Handshake Protocol
-## Title:
-**airlock: A Cryptographic Handshake Protocol for Verifying AI Model Identity at Runtime**
+# RFC 0001: The airlock Protocol for Verifying AI Model Identity at Runtime

-## Status:
-Draft
+**Status**: Draft

-## Authors:
-Anna Popivanova
+**Author**: Anna Popivanova

-## Created:
-2025-10-14
+**Created**: 2025-10-01
+**Tags**: attestation, runtime, environment, verification, trust, handshake, runtime, identity

+---

 ## Summary
-airlock defines a cryptographic handshake between a verifier and an AI agent to establish runtime identity, environment integrity, and model provenance.
+**airlock** defines a cryptographic handshake between a verifier and an AI agent to establish runtime identity, environment integrity, and model provenance.
 It ensures that only authenticated agents are allowed to interact, respond, or execute within trusted systems.

+---

 ## Motivation
 AI agents are becoming increasingly autonomous, capable of making decisions, generating content, and interacting with other systems without direct human oversight.
 Yet despite their growing influence, there is no widely adopted standard for verifying *who* an agent truly is at runtime.